 If you were to swap the kosher salt out for table salt you wouldn’t get nearly as nice of a crust as you would with kosher salt.

+Our favorite kosher salt will surprise you.
 Here’s where we get controversial.
 We prefer to develop recipes using Morton Coarse Kosher Salt.
 The chefs and food-snobs around the world just gasped and disowned us.
 But if you’re still with us, here’s why.

 We’re in the business of developing foolproof recipes.
 It’s not just about developing the perfect tomato soup or chocolate chip cookie.
 It means we do that and we have to consider what could go wrong in home kitchens across the world.